 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 Proverbs 3:5-6

-There are many positive affirmations that aren’t straight from the Bible, but are still biblical.
-Here are some great affirmations for Christian moms to remember and use as well.
+There are many positive affirmations that aren’t straight from the Bible but are based on biblical principles.
+Here are some great positive statements for Christian moms to remember and use as well.

 Prayer is the most important conversation of the day. ~Unknown